soajs/soajs.multitenant/README.md

 # soajs.multitenant
-This is the soajs multitenant service
+This is the soajs multi tenant service

 ### Environment variables